erimeilis/redis-driver-fallback/README.md

     | It is recommended to leave this option on false, in development mode.
     |
     | You can edit the email template, if you want.
-    | In the folder "views/pdeio/redis-driver-fallback-email-template/alert.blade.php".
+    | In the folder "views/redshoes/redis-driver-fallback-email-template/alert.blade.php".
     | If you delete this folder, the application does not crash, but cannot be sent
     | any email from this package.
 You can use the redis event that is triggered when
     | the redis server stops.
     |
-    | It is recomended that you use the event ('redis.unvailable') which is fired
+    | It is recomended that you use the event ('redis.unavailable') which is fired
     | whenever the redis stops working, to send the email through your controller
     | and using your laravel queues.
     */